 Master of Science Education

 Developed by Lawrence Technological University, the Detroit Zoological Institute, Cranbrook Institute of Science, and Aquinas College.
-All courses are aligned with the DI Science standards.
+All courses are aligned with the Michigan Curriculum Frameworks and Benchmarks for Science and the DI standards.

 MSE at a Glance